This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood in your bowel movement or bleeding from the rectum

-- Change in bowel movement habits, such as diarrhea and constipation
+- Change in bowel movement habits, such as diarrhea or constipation

 - Abdominal pain

-- Digital rectal exam: Your caregiver will examine your anus and use a finger to check your rectum for polyps.
+- A digital rectal exam means your provider will use a finger to check for polyps.

-- Virtual colonoscopy: This is a CT scan that takes pictures of the inside of your colon and rectum.
+- A virtual colonoscopy is a CT scan that takes pictures of the inside of your colon and rectum.
 A small, flexible tube is put into your rectum and air or carbon dioxide (gas) is used to expand your colon.
-This lets caregivers clearly see your colon and any polyps on a monitor.
+This lets healthcare providers clearly see your colon and any polyps on a monitor.

-- Colonoscopy or sigmoidoscopy: These procedures help your caregiver see the inside of your colon using a flexible tube with a small light and camera on the end.
-During a sigmoidoscopy, your caregiver will only look at rectum and lower colon.
-During a colonoscopy, caregivers will look at the full length of your colon.
-Caregivers may remove a small amount of tissue from the colon for a biopsy.
+- Colonoscopy or sigmoidoscopy are procedures to help your provider see the inside of your colon.
+He or she will use a flexible tube with a small light and camera on the end.
+During a sigmoidoscopy, your provider will only look at rectum and lower colon.
+During a colonoscopy, he or she will look at the full length of your colon.
+A small amount of tissue may be removed from your colon for tests.

 How are colorectal polyps treated?